Home | Bibliography | Site Search | Site Map

 For A to serve as grounds (proof or evidence) for B, A must be more certain than B. (OC § 250)

-Add to this that memory is involved in every mental step, and that even to test the certainty or uncertainty of memory requires memory -- and then everything one believes may begin to appear uncertain.
+Add to this that there is no continuity of personal identity without memory, memory which is involved in every mental step, and which to test the certainty or uncertainty of itself requires memory.
+And then everything one believes may begin to appear uncertain.

 G. Is a wasp a soul?
 (What is and isn't life?)

-When my father finds me killing flies because I've nothing else to do, he becomes angry and tells me not to do this.
+When my father finds me killing flies because I'm bored, he becomes angry and tells me not to do this.
 He doesn't say why, but as a small child I obey him.
-When I myself become a man I rescue worms that have been washed onto the pavement by the rain and now face death in the sunlight.
-Is this compassion wise or foolish?
+When I myself become a man and discover a cricket in the house, I capture it and gently put it out the door.
+Is my compassion wise or foolish?

 Why do we apply the word 'life' to insects -- because we did this long before any natural scientist had a say?
 As children, when we learn language, we learn to classify animals and also plants as living things, to say that they are alive or dead.

-What we learn is a rule of grammar.
-Or, more clearly: an indefinite concept.
+What we learn is a rule of grammar, i.e. a rule for using the words 'living thing', not an explanation.
+Or, more clearly, what we learn is an indefinite concept.
 When exactly is a flower dead?
 Is an apple alive? when on the tree? when fallen? or never?
 A tree is a living thing, but is a branch cut from a tree?
-There is no rule (of grammar) for answering this question.
+There is no rule (of grammar) for answering these question.

 That wasps are living things is not a theory about wasps (Z § 223), but a concept (i.e. rule for the use of the words 'living thing').
 Its negation 'Wasps are not living things' mistakes a rule of grammar for a statement of fact; it is a combination of words that tries to negate a rule of grammar to ask a question of fact (PP iii, p.
 312).
 However, is the question 'Is a wasp a living thing?' a question of fact -- i.e. a proposition that can be proved or disproved by an investigation of facts?